Get connected and stay up to date with the official Diamond Mind Baseball newsletter!

-The 2016 Annual Season Database contains everything you need to play games using teams and players from the 2016 season -- a full set of ratings and statistics for every player who appeared in the big leagues this year, plus team rosters, manager profiles, ballpark ratings, transactions, and league schedules.
+The 2017 Deluxe Past Season contains everything you need to play games using teams and players from the 2017 season -- a full set of ratings and statistics for every player who appeared in the big leagues this year, plus team rosters, manager profiles, ballpark ratings and league schedules.
 Statistics include official batting, pitching and fielding totals with left/right splits for all batters and pitchers.

 Also included is a complete set of real-life player transactions -- trades, disabled list moves, promotions, demotions, suspensions, and more -- plus the actual starting lineups for every regular season game played.

 Note: This season database is a companion product for the Diamond Mind Baseball version 11 game.
 To use this database, you must also have Diamond Mind Baseball version 11.
 The game software provides you with all of the tools you need to play simulated games, make roster moves, produce dozens of statistical reports, generate league schedules, and more.